 What are the Portugal visa requirements for Indian citizens?

-Indian citizens traveling to Portugal for a short stay will likely need a Schengen Visa.
-This typically requires a valid passport, travel insurance, proof of accommodation and finances, and a completed application form.
-You can find the exact details and any additional documents on the Portuguese embassy website.
+Indian citizens looking to visit Portugal for a short stay will likely need a Schengen Visa.
+The visa requirements include your passport, travel insurance, proof of accommodation, finances in your bank account, and a completed application form.